pwnageByButchy/pwnageByButchy.github.io/_posts/2019-10-11-national-missing-person-hackathon.md

 <br />
 On a personal note one of my submissions was voted "Most Creative" where using my programmer background I pulled apart website source code to reveal several paypal accounts that had previously been unknown to the police as a possible finance lead.
 Being my first ever Hackathon, well suffice it to say I was very chuffed with my efforts and the support and congrats from my team mates (who also did an Awesome job) and the InfoSec community in general.
 <br />
-For a Noob the support has been amazing!
+For a noob the support has been amazing!